The Ergonomics Society of South Africa

 The role of the ergonomics society of South Africa can be sub-divided into four core areas which are outlined below:

 It is the responsibility of ESSA and its Professional Affairs Board (PAB) to facilitate the certification of ergonomics in South Africa.
 ESSA is a federated society of the International Ergonomics Association (IEA) who provides criteria for the certification of ergonomists at an appropriate level of both education and experience.
-We are currently in the process of getting the certification process approved be the IEA are are hopefull that this will be complete by the end of 2011.
+Certification and the processes to follow have been updated on our website.
+Please refer to the Certification page.

 Awareness and Understanding: